Sign-up to a data breach claim today - use our quick and easy form to begin your claim for thousands of pounds in compensation.

 It means that we can stay at the forefront of the battle for justice for the victims of the cyberattacks, and our clients can benefit from the fact that they’re with a law firm at the heart of the legal fight.

-This is not our first appointment to a Steering Committee, and the BA Group Action is one of dozens of different group and multi-party actions we’re involved with.
+The BA Group Action is one of dozens of different group and multi-party actions we’re involved with.
 Our experience speaks for itself, and our clients can claim with confidence when they benefit from our No Win, No Fee representation

 Now that the British Airways data breach group action has the go ahead, a number of law firms that have not been at the forefront of the fight have started to advertise for claims.